Its-All-About-the-Journey/AWS-Advanced-Networking/Lab 6b/README.md

 marketing.sh: Bash script that configures the web server and generates a self-signed SSL certificate for the Marketing department's web page.

 networking.tf: Sets up the VPC, internet gateway, subnets, and route table.
 It also configures a Network Load Balancer (NLB) with two target groups for the Marketing and Sales departments.
+A Route 53 record is also created.

 output.tf: Defines output variables that display public IP addresses for the instances and DNS information for the Marketing and Sales web pages.